AWhetter/pathseq/doc/source/format.rst

 This format can be useful when there isn't a guarantee that the sequence string being parsed is in the simple format.

-In `Path Sequences`_ we saw that in the strict format, a sequence's name has five components: the stem, an optional prefix, the ranges, inter-range strings, and the suffixes.
+In `Path Sequences`_ we saw that in the simple format, a sequence's name has five components: the stem, an optional prefix, the ranges, inter-range strings, and the suffixes.
 The loose format has an additional component, the OPTIONAL postfix,